LouisJackson3083/NanoGPTExperiment/README.md

 python3 -m pip install -r requirements.txt
 ```

+## Running the Model
+To run this model, you need to have a CUDA supporting GPU, otherwise it will take a long time to run on a CPU.
+The model takes in an input text file, the longer the better, and tries to generate text based off of the character sequences found in the text.

 I've supplied 2 example texts to the model, one is the entire works of Shakespeare (1,115,394 characters) and episodes IV to VI of Star Wars (159,478 characters).

+You can change the file directory on line 11 of main.py, and in the `/src/` directory run either:
+`py main.py` or `python3 main.py`

 ## Findings
+I first developed the model with N-character tokenisation.
+At first glance the N-character tokenisation see
 ### 1-Character
 The first results I generated was with a 1-character model.
 At first glance the 1-character model appears to be a normal Shakespeare script, with appropriate new lines and paragraphs, but under close inspection it makes no grammatical sense.
 It can predict and generate new characters given the previous characters of a sentence, but it does not understand the words in a contextual sense - because the model does employ word or sentence embeddings.
 Despite this, it is very good at constructing actual words, just not very good at stringing them together in a way that makes grammatical or semantic sense.